SlashCoreProject/slash/README.md

 ## SLASH

-Slash : The Decentralised Public Blockchain for Crypto Developpers for free project community.
+Slash : The Decentralised Public Blockchain for Crypto Developpers & free project community.

 In recent years, more and more free projects are emerging.
 Our goal is to create a platform dedicated to these projects.

-This platform will serve as a goldmine of information about cryptocurency open-source projects, sharing knowledges, ideas, tutorials & tips.
+This platform will serve as a mine of information on open source cryptocurrency projects, the sharing of knowledge, ideas, tutorials and tips.

 __________________________________________________________________________